seronsenapati/SIH-Arogyam-Backend/README.md

 - `CLOUDINARY_CLOUD_NAME`: Your Cloudinary cloud name
 - `CLOUDINARY_API_KEY`: Your Cloudinary API key
 - `CLOUDINARY_API_SECRET`: Your Cloudinary API secret

+### Setting Environment Variables on Render

+After creating your web service on Render, you must manually set all environment variables in the Render dashboard:

+1. Go to your Render dashboard
+2. Click on your Arogyam-Backend service
+3. Click on "Environment" in the sidebar
+4. Add each required environment variable with secure values:
+   - For `JWT_SECRET` and `JWT_REFRESH_SECRET`, generate strong random strings
+   - For `CONSULTANT_USERNAME` and `CONSULTANT_PASSWORD`, set your preferred credentials
+   - For API keys, use your actual service credentials

+**Important**: Never commit sensitive information like API keys or passwords to your repository.
+The render.yaml file is configured to use environment variables for all sensitive data.

 ### Notes